EndPointCorp/end-point-blog/2021/08/kubernetes.md

 > This example is taken straight from [the official documentation](https://kubernetes.io/docs/concepts/workloads/controllers/deployment/).

 Don't worry if most of that doesn't make sense at this point.
 I'll explain it into detail later.
-First, lets actually do something with it.
+First, let's actually do something with it.

 Save that in a new file.
 You can call it `nginx-deployment.yaml`.
 Once that's done, you can actually create the deployment (and its associated objects) in your k8s cluster with this command: